 1. and 2.
 These sections cover communications about your own company or another company.
 For example, a distributor for company A makes misleading statements about company B and/or its products to consumers or prospective salespeople.

+a.
 The offer of products or services for sale by member companies of the Association shall be accurate and truthful as to price, grade, quality, make, value, performance, quantity, currency of model and availability.
 A consumer’s order for products and services shall be fulfilled in a timely manner.

 4. Warranties and Guarantees